ofreyes2/DividendTracker/README.md

 - **Manual Refresh** - Tap refresh icon anytime to reload data

 #### **Data Flow Architecture**
+1. **CSV Data Mode (NEW!
+Recommended for most users)**:
+   - App loads with ~926 pre-populated tickers from CSV file instantly
+   - No API key required for dividend data
+   - Optionally enable "Enrich with Prices" in Settings to fetch live prices
+   - Perfect for getting started without API setup

+2. **API Data Mode (Advanced users with Polygon.io API key)**:
-1. **First Launch**: User opens Ticker Manager and selects/edits ticker list (recommended 500-1000 tickers)
+   - User opens Ticker Manager and selects/edits ticker list (recommended 500-1000 tickers)
-2. **Load Data**: Click "Load Stocks" in Ticker Manager to fetch dividend data for selected tickers
+   - Click "Load Stocks" in Ticker Manager to fetch dividend data for selected tickers
-3. **Data Persists**: Loaded stocks are saved locally and remain available after app restarts
+   - Data Persists: Loaded stocks are saved locally and remain available after app restarts
-4. **Daily Background**: Automatically refreshes dividend data once per day (only if 24+ hours have passed)
+   - Daily Background: Automatically refreshes dividend data once per day (only if 24+ hours have passed)
-5. **Live Updates**: WebSocket continuously updates prices when app is active
+   - Live Updates: WebSocket continuously updates prices when app is active
-6. **Manual Refresh**: User can tap refresh icon anytime to reload data
+   - Manual Refresh: User can tap refresh icon anytime to reload data

+**Switching Between Data Sources**: You can toggle between CSV and API data in the app settings.
+CSV data is recommended for most users as it provides instant access to nearly 1000 dividend stocks without requiring an API key.

 **Note**: Due to Polygon.io API rate limits, loading all 11,628 tickers is not feasible.
 A curated list of 500-1000 known dividend stocks is recommended for optimal performance.